PavanRangani/docs/docs/prd/communication/browse.md

   - Attendees will be shown as link.
 On click of that link opens contact view dialog if its contact.
 If its Individual opens `Workspace->Contact` page
   - Related Entity will be shown as link.
 On click of that link opens Related meeting tab in communication for that.
 - Shows `Created` and `Updated` time and name of the user at last
 - If other user or same user has same meeting open in Edit, Shows name of the user whose edit is running currently.
-See [Notification for other user is editing](./meeting#notification-for-other-user-is-editing) for more details
+See [Notification for other user is editing](./meeting#notification-for-other-user-is-editing) for more details.